Brookfield Asset Management

-Brookfield Asset Management Ltd. is a Canadian-American alternative asset manager.
+Brookfield Asset Management Ltd. is the US-based subsidiary of Canadian-based asset manager, Brookfield Corporation.
 The company was founded in December 2022 as a spin-off of the asset management operations of Brookfield Corporation, and manages investments across real estate, infrastructure, renewable energy, private equity, and credit markets globally.
+Brookfield Asset Management is run by CEO Connor Teskey, who succeeded Bruce Flatt in February 2026.

+The company's managed assets value over trillion as of 2025, making it one of the world's largest investment firms.
 At its inception, the company was headquartered in Toronto, and in December 2024 transferred its headquarters to New York City.
 Brookfield Asset Management is 73 per cent owned by Brookfield Corporation.

-Brookfield Asset Management is run by chief executive J. Bruce Flatt, who serves additionally as chief executive of Brookfield Corporation.
-In late 2024, the company's managed assets reached the trillion mark, making it one of the world's largest investment firms.

 History

 On May 12, 2022, Brookfield announced that it would spin off its asset management business into a new publicly traded company worth billion.
 Three months earlier, Brookfield had hinted at the idea of separating its operations.
 In the announcement by chief executive Bruce Flatt, which was made in his quarterly letter to shareholders, he stated that "the bottom line is that today's Brookfield consists of two businesses that are very different in nature but work together very well.
 Looking forward, we believe that each of these businesses has incredible potential to expand further.
 To achieve this growth, however, we have concluded that they should now be separated, while preserving the benefits of their complementary nature and alignment."
 The existing company, then called Brookfield Asset Management, would be renamed Brookfield Corporation, while the spin-off would use the Brookfield Asset Management name.
 At the time of the spin off, Brookfield Corporation would own 75 per cent of the share of the new company, and 25 per cent would be released to the public.
 The decision added a further layer to one of the world's most complex corporations.
 In a profile of the company in the Financial Times, Mark Vandevelde described Brookfield as "not so much a company as a giant, triangular jigsaw board that spreads across the world and covers assets worth $500bn."

 In August 2022, Brookfield announced that the chairman of the spin off would be former Bank of Canada and Bank of England governor Mark Carney.
 Bruce Flatt, chief executive of Brookfield, would be chief executive of the new company, while Connor Teskey would serve as president.
 Teskey had joined Brookfield in 2012, and in the fall of 2020 was made chief executive of Brookfield Renewable Partners.
 When Flatt recruited Carney to join Brookfield in 2020 as vice-chairman and head of transition investing, Flatt sold the banker partly on the opportunity to work with Teskey.

 The new Brookfield Asset Management began trading on December 12, 2022.